Obituary of Ina Pearl Scott

 Ina is survived by her son Neil (Donna); grandchildren, Jimmy and Billy Scott; nieces and nephews, Jim (Cindy) Dunn and family, Brian (Vivian) Dunn and family, Patty Wilkie and family, Peggy (Jim) Altwasser and family, Marilee (Larry) Howlett and family, Gloria Shield and family, Lorie (Richard) Andreas and family, Connie (James) and family, (Dave) Tetlock and family; as well as other close friends in Ontario.

-Ina is predeceased by her husband Jim Scott; parents, Albert and Elva Dickie; sister Alma (Reg) and (step-sister-in-law Irene) Dunn, brother Bob (Vi) Dickie; and niece, Joanne Tetlock.
+Ina is predeceased by her husband Jim Scott; parents, Albert and Elva Dickie; sister Alma (Reg) and (step-sister-in-law Irene) Dunn, brother Bob (Vi) Dickie; sister-in-law and brother-in-law Phyllis and Walter Simmons; and niece, Joanne Tetlock.

 The family would like to thank the staff at Heritage House, Wintergreene Estates for their care during Ina’s stay there.

-Service details are pending.
+Graveside Service will be held at the Yellow Grass Cemetery, Yellow Grass, SK on Saturday, June 15, 2019 at 11:00 a.m.
 In lieu of flowers donations may be made to Yellow Grass cemetery, Box 270 Yellow Grass, SK S0J 3J0, or a charity of your choice.